clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 Additionally, the Fabric certificate should be accessible to the k8s operator by passing through k8s secrets during the creation of peer certificates.

 ## Future Milestones

-In the first step, the k8s operator will be built and will utilize the current cl-adm implementation for creating peer and fabric certificates.
+In the first step, the k8s operator will be built and will utilize the current cl-adm implementation to create peer and fabric certificates.
+The `cl-adm create peer1` command will also generate the files: k8s-secret.yaml (containing all the certificates for the control-plane and data-plane) and clusterlink.yaml (containing the manifests for the cl-operator).
+The cl-operator will be deployed manually and will use the clusterlink.yaml to deploy the clusterlink components.

 In the second step, the deployment process will be as described in the user section.

 ## Implementation Details